janto-pee/real-estate-with-cloudformation/README.md

 Oga Landlord gracefully presents property listing information to website visitors, collects inquiries/leads, and facilitates property owners by making property management easier & affordable.
 It provides design variations, a high level of customizability, and advanced functionality

 ## 🏁 Getting Started <a name = "getting_started"></a>
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
-It provides design variations, a high level of customizability, and advanced functionality

-### Installation
 Run the following command on your local environment:

 ```